NeurodataWithoutBorders/nwb-overview/docs/source/intro_to_nwb/3_basic_neurodata_types.rst

       :ref:`nwb-schema:sec-AbstractFeatureSeries`, and
       :ref:`nwb-schema:sec-IntervalSeries`.

+All time values in a `TimeSeries` and other neurodata types must be stored in seconds relative to the ``timestamps_reference_time`` value, a datetime value stored at the root of the NWB file.
+By default, this is the same as the ``session_start_time``, another datetime value stored at the root of the NWB file.

 DynamicTable
 -------------
 Tabular (table-like) data are stored in :ref:`hdmf-common-schema:sec-DynamicTable` objects, which are column-based tables to which you can add custom columns.

+Similar to `TimeSeries`, several neurodata types inherit from `DynamicTable` that are specialized for particular types of data and specify particular required or optional columns.

 .. seealso::
     For your reference, NWB defines the following main :ref:`hdmf-common-schema:sec-DynamicTable` subtypes: